Annalouu/an-towjob/README.md

 # Feats

-- Tow request (still not finished yet)
 - All interactions has been moved to be integrated inside the script.
 - Utilize of qb-target/ox_target (you don't have to change nothing)
 - Much simplier and everything is in the Config.
 - Added a slamtruck to the existing flatbed
 - Added support for qb/gks/qs phones (notifications/emails)
-- Tow Request System (Requirements : https://github.com/Renewed-Scripts/qb-phone ) Credit Goes To PineappleOnMyPizza For Providing Tow Request System
+- Tow Request System (still not finished yet) (Requirements : https://github.com/Renewed-Scripts/qb-phone ) Credit Goes To PineappleOnMyPizza For Providing Tow Request System

 # Installation